NamanSatish/namansatish.github.io/_projects/proj_2.md

 The human eye contains two types of photoreceptor cells: cones and rods.
 Cones are responsible for detecting color and operate best in well-lit conditions, while rods are more sensitive to light and handle vision in dim environments, primarily detecting brightness and detail without color.
 Importantly, cones are less responsive to high spatial frequencies (fine details) and more attuned to low spatial frequencies (broad shapes and forms).

-When color is added to the low-frequency component, the cones can more effectively capture and process this information, leading to a more vivid and coherent perception of the image when viewing from a distance.
+When color is added to the low-frequency component, the cones can more effectively capture and process this information, leading to a more vivid and coherent perception of the image when viewed from a distance.
 This aligns with how we perceive objects in everyday life, where color tends to define far regions or shapes rather than intricate details.

 In contrast, adding color to the high-frequency component (which contains the fine details) does not contribute as much to the overall perception.
 This is because the high-frequency details are processed primarily by rods, which are not sensitive to color.
 As a result, color information in these fine details often goes unnoticed, making it less important to emphasize color in the high-frequency regions.